eepyamre/drawamare/overview.md

    - Manages WebSocket connections using Socket.IO and coordinates real-time drawing updates.
    - Tracks user connections and broadcasts drawing actions and canvas redraw events to all connected clients.
-   - Currently uses in-memory state for user connections and **needs to implement saving and sending initial canvas state to new users**.
+   - Implements saving and sending initial canvas state to new users.
+Now sends the current canvas state to new users upon connection.

 3. **Database** (Optional for persistence):
    - Not currently implemented.
 Could be used to store session data (e.g., user layers, history) for persistence across sessions.